sartography/SpiffWorkflow/doc/bpmn/organization.rst

    Subworkflow for product selection

-We need to make sure the 'Called Element' matches the ID we assigned in the called process.
+We need to make sure the 'Called Element' matches the ID we assigned in the called Process.

 .. figure:: figures/organization/top_level.png
    :scale: 30%